Social care

 Not all families need specialist short-break provision and may find that universal or targeted services, such as after-school clubs, holiday schemes and youth clubs are able to meet their needs.

-See more information on (YorOK).
+See more information on activities and things to do in York (YorOK).

-You and your family may also benefit from having access to a which gets you and your family a discount or free access to a range of local and national attractions.
+You and your family may also benefit from having access to a MAX Card which gets you and your family a discount or free access to a range of local and national attractions.
 Anyone can request a MAX Card if they have a child with a registered disability.

 To enquire about receiving a MAX Card contact York Family Information Service on email: fis@york.gov.uk, or telephone: 01904 554444.